Biophilic Design: A Small Guide to Succulent Wall Design and Decoration — Wellness Design Consultants

 The moss will also require some nourishing, so you can mist it once a week freely.

-All in all, succulent wall garden represents a nice start to introducing natural interior design elements into your home, or you someone else’s, if you’re up for a little DIY project.
+All in all, succulent wall garden represents a nice start to introducing natural interior design elements into your home, or you someone else’s, if you’re a little DIY project.
+Caring for your succulent wall garden can also foster a deeper human connection with nature, promoting relaxation and well-being.